A disabled girl on the streets of Addis taught me the revolutionary power of neighbor love.

 I met Wude and Yonas many times on my way to and from church, and I was always taken by Wude.
 Her eyes had a strength, sorrow, and love that grasped my heart.

-Her six-member family lived in a one-room mud shack with one bed in the bowels of the Bole Mikael slum – named after the archangel Michael – near a filthy river.
+Her six-member family lived in a one-room mud shack with one bed in the bowels of the Bole Mikael slum.
+The neighborhood is named after the archangel Michael and located near a filthy river.
 Wude’s father was a gaunt, HIV+ man who worked as a security guard.
 Her mother Itash – beautiful and shy like her daughter – baked injera, Ethiopia’s daily bread.
 This is how they eked out survival.
 Wude had another younger brother named Belay (“Great One”) and a little sister named Alemtsehay (“World’s Sun”).
+The family later adopted a young boy named Alazar (Lazarus) whose mother could no longer take care of him.

 The family had migrated to Addis years before from rural Ethiopia seeking medical help for Wude’s bone TB.
 Their move was filled with hope and heartbreaking tragedy.
 Wude was given a bad injection at Black Lion, the government hospital in Addis, and this mistake left her nearly paralyzed from the waist down.
-After the injection, the doctor told her not to worry; she’d regain feeling in her legs by tomorrow.
+After the injection, the doctor told her not to worry.
+He assured her that she would regain feeling in her legs soon.
 But her legs never recovered, and her life was changed forever.
-(Sadly, this nightmarish medical story is all too common in Ethiopia.)
+Sadly, this nightmarish medical story is all too common in Ethiopia.

 Amidst this extreme poverty, disease, and tragedy, I discovered that Wude was brilliant.